-3.2 Proposals with the support of at least ten members that meet proper formatting specifications may be submitted to the steering committee for a vote of the steering committee.
+3.2 Proposals with the support of at least fifteen members that meet proper formatting specifications may be submitted to the steering committee for a vote of the steering committee.

 3.3 Any proposal vote of the steering committee may be reversed by a 60% vote of the members.
-A minimum of ten members must initiate the request to reverse a steering committee decision of a proposal.
+A minimum of one-fifth of caucus members must initiate the request to reverse a steering committee decision of a proposal.

 IV.
 Steering Committee

 4.1 The Steering Committee (SteerCom) shall be accountable to the members of the GPUS Youth Caucus.

 4.2 The Steering Committee shall be composed of two caucus co-chairs, two delegates to the GPUS National Committee, one alternate delegate to the GPUS National Committee, and the chair of any other caucus committee designated in the by-laws.
 The Steering Committee shall be composed of at least five members at all times.

 4.3 The duties of an unfilled or vacant SteerCom position shall be delegated to the SteerCom co-chair/s until a member can be appointed by a SteerCom co-chair and approved by a majority vote of the SteerCom (if more than 30 days from a regular election) or until a new election can be held.

 4.4 The steering committee shall be intersectional, and shall strive to reflect that value by seeking to empower individuals regardless of ability to serve on the committee from the Global Majority, the traditionally marginalized communities such as the poor, disabled, women, LGBTQIA+, dreamers and undocumented, Latinx, Black, and many other people directly impacted by imperialism, the cisheteropatriarchy, and overall capitalism.

 5.1 Steering Committee Decision Process